AriRainbow/Rise-and-Root/README.md

 ## Project Structure

 - `legacy-v1/` – Original static HTML/CSS version of the Rise & Root Collective site
-  Built for an early coursework project and kept as a stable baseline.
+  Built for an early coursework project and preserved as a functional baseline while the site transitions to a React-based architecture.

 - (Upcoming) React-based version – This repository will also host the long-term official site built with React, improved accessibility, performance, and scalability.